Paul Le Roux: Sting operation against Le Roux associates

 Starting in late 2012, Le Roux ordered his associates Scott Stammers and Allan Kelly Reyes Peralta to provide methamphetamine from Ye Tiong Tan Lim, who had worked with Le Roux before.
 Peralta and Lim met the fake Colombian cartel representatives in January.
 The Colombians asked to see the labs, which, according to Lim, were located in North Korea.
 Lim declined the request as the presence of foreigners would have raised suspicions.
 Lim provided samples of meth in February, sending it to Philip Shackels, another Le Roux associate.
 Shackels and Stammers forwarded it to Monrovia, as requested by their clients.
 The samples tested at 96% and 98%.

 Around the same time, Hunter was directed by Le Roux to assemble a team of hit men for the fake Colombian cartel.
 Hunter recruited three military veterans, two Germans (Michael Filter and Dennis Gögel) and one Pole (Slawomir Soborski).
 He arranged a meeting with them and the "clients" in a house belonging to Le Roux in Phuket.
 The DEA agents recorded the conversations between all of them.
-In the recordings, Hunter was heard boasting of having carried out two murders in the Philippines, as well as the mock execution of the call center manager in 2009.
+In the recordings, Hunter was heard boasting of having carried out two murders in the Philippines, as well as the mock execution of the call centre manager in 2009.
 He claimed to have assassinated nine people in one year.

 The team was dispatched to their first task, determining whether Thai police were watching a shipment of drugs from Koh Samui.

 In April 2014, Stammers and Shackels met with the Colombians and a prospective arms buyer in Mauritius.
 A second meeting was with Stammers, Shackels, the Colombians and two Serbians from whom they sought to obtain between 700 and 1,000 kg of cocaine to make up for the loss of the JeReVe.
 Hunter's three new hires provided security.

 In mid-May, Stammers and Shackels again met with the Colombians about logistics of the methamphetamine shipment.
 Due to the political situation, Lim claimed, he could not ship any methamphetamine from North Korea but had one ton stockpiled in the Philippines, from where it would be shipped to Thailand and on to Liberia.
 Adrian Valkovic, sergeant-at-arms for the Outlaws Motorcycle Club in Bangkok, would provide security and logistics in Thailand with eight armed club members.